 Generally, the jury cannot take into account the defendant’s psychiatric abnormalities: R v Martin (Anthony) EWCA Crim 2245.
 Insane delusions cannot be attributed to the reasonable person when determining whether the force used was reasonable and proportionate: R v Oye EWCA Crim 1725.
 The argument for this is that the defendant should be relying on the defence of insanity instead.

 Some cases have allowed psychiatric evidence to be considered by the jury.
-This was were the evidence related to whether the defendant thought it was necessary to use force in the first place, rather than whether the level of force used was reasonable: R v Press EWCA Crim 1849; R v Ibrahim EWCA Crim 121.
+This was where the evidence related to whether the defendant thought it was necessary to use force in the first place, rather than whether the level of force used was reasonable: compare R v Press EWCA Crim 1849 and R v Ibrahim EWCA Crim 121.
 The law is somewhat unclear on when mental characteristics may be taken into account, as a result.

 Preemptive Defence and Provoked Attacks